-All interrupt sources and flags are configured in the IRQParam section of the configuration register, with the exception of Fifo\threshold :
+All interrupt sources and flags are configured in the IRQParam section of the configuration register, with the exception of Fifo threshold:

 - /Fifoempty: /Fifoempty interrupt source is low when byte 0, i.e. whole FIFO, is empty.
-Otherwise it is high.
-Note that when retrieving data from the FIFO, /Fifoempty is updated on NSS\DATA falling edge, i.e. when /Fifoempty is updated to low state the currently started read operation must be completed.
-In other words, /Fifoempty state must be checked after each read operation for a decision on the next one (/Fifoempty = 1: more byte(s) to read; /Fifoempty = 0: no more byte to read). - Write\byte: Write\byte interrupt source goes high for 1 bit period each time a new byte is transferred from the SR to the FIFO (i.e. each time a new byte is received) - Fifofull: Fifofull interrupt source is high when the last FIFO byte, i.e. the whole FIFO, is full.
-Otherwise it is low. - Fifo\overrun\clr: Fifo\overrun\clr flag is set when a new byte is written by the user (in Tx or Standby modes) or the SR (in Rx mode) while the FIFO is already full.
-Data is lost and the flag should be cleared by writing a 1, note that the FIFO will also be cleared. - Tx\done: Tx\done interrupt source goes high when FIFO is empty and the SR's last bit has been send to the modulator (i.e. the last bit of the packet has been sent).
-One bit period delay is required after the rising edge of Tx\done to ensure correct RF transmission of the last bit.
-In practice this may not require special care in the uC software due to IRQ processing time. - Fifo\threshold: Fifo\threshold interrupt source's behavior depends on the running mode (Tx, Rx or Stby mode) and the threshold itself can be programmed via MCParam\Fifo\thresh (B value).
+Otherwise it is high. - Write_byte: Write_byte interrupt source goes high for 1 bit period each time a new byte is transferred from the SR to the FIFO (i.e. each time a new byte is received) - Fifofull: Fifofull interrupt source is high when the last FIFO byte, i.e. the whole FIFO, is full.
+Otherwise it is low. - Fifo_overrun_clr: Fifo_overrun_clr flag is set when a new byte is written by the user (in Tx or Standby modes) or the SR (in Rx mode) while the FIFO is already full.
+In this case, data is lost and the flag should be cleared by writing a 1.
+The bit can also be used anytime to clear FIFO and relaunch a new Rx or Tx process - Tx_done: Tx_done interrupt source goes high when FIFO is empty and the SR's last bit has been send to the modulator (i.e. the last bit of the packet has been sent).
+One bit period delay is required after the rising edge of Tx_done to ensure correct RF transmission of the last bit.
+In practice this may not require special care in the uC software due to IRQ processing time. - Fifo_threshold: Fifo_threshold interrupt source's behavior can be programmed via MCParam_Fifo_thresh (B value).
 This behavior is illustrated in Figure 32.